build-with-groq/groq-agno/README.md

 - Reasoning Agents: Agents that can reason using a reasoning model, then generate a result using another model.
 - Structured Outputs: Agents that can generate pydantic objects adhering to a schema.

 Build intelligent AI agents with Groq's lightning-fast inference and Agno's powerful agent framework.
 This template demonstrates both simple chat agents and complex multi-tool agents with real-time data processing.

 ## Live Demo

 **Simple Chat Agent**: Run `python main.py` for basic AI conversations
-**Advanced Stock Agent**: Run `python stocks.py` for interactive stock analysis with charts and real-time data
+**Advanced Stock Agent**: Run `python stocks.py` for an interactive stock analysis CLI with charts and real-time data powered by groq/compound and YFinance

 ## Overview